vladkens/blog/content/2024-09-18-htmx-table.md

 }
 ```

 So in this code we check if `hx-target` header is present.
-If not - we return full page.
-If it's present and equal to `contacts_table` - we return only table.
+If not – we return full page.
+If it's present and equal to `contacts_table` – we return only table.
 This is how partial updates works in HTMX.
 We can split page to smaller parts and update it independently.

+Full code from this article can be found [here](https://github.com/vladkens/blog_code/tree/main/rust-htmx-table-sorting).

 ## Conclusion